 To be clear, Telford wasn't the only one building iron bridges at this time, nor were they the longest spanning ones.
-Telford's only bridge design rival, John Rennie, designed iron bridges on the order 61 m (200 three of them in this lecture.
-One is the Buildwas Bridge, 40 m (130-foot)
+Telford's only bridge design rival, John Rennie, designed iron bridges on the order 61 m (200 feet) for example.
+But as David Billington writes in the Tower and the Bridge: